Man killed Calgary woman, daughter because girlfriend broke up with him: Crown

 Hamilton said she and her husband were told to stay where they were.

-“We heard him on the radio.
-He called out different names,” she said.
+“We heard him on the radio,” she said.
 “He said, ‘I need everybody here now.'”

 “She was almost six, old enough to identify her mother’s killer, especially if she knew him,” MacPhail said.